maserlib/maser4py/README.md

 ## Installing a local copy of maser4py

-Use the following command to install the package:
+Use the following command to install the package from a local copy:

 ```bash
 poetry install